A-Simmons/Lyra_Submit_Multiple_Jobs/readme.md

          [,1]      [,2]     [,3]     [,4]     [,5]     [,6]     [,7]
 [1,] 2.582148 0.9671692 5.588815 9.444745 13.65639 7.254105 23.30046
 ```
 Hopefully this example has highlighted how the parameters from the csv file is passed into the R script and interacted with.

 # Task Lists
 - [x] Bash script completely automated.
 User only needs to edit their .csv file and Rscript for basic needs
+- [x] Allow headers in CSV
+- [x] Add a quiet mode
 - [ ] Add functionality to load more modules than just R
-- [x] Allow headers in CSV
-- [ ] Add a quiet mode